AVA-Bench: Atomic Visual Ability Benchmark for Vision Foundation Models

 \subsection{Quality Control and Dataset Statistics}

 We emphasize rigorous quality control to ensure fair, balanced, and unbiased assessments.
 Every AVA follows an 80/20 split in which the exact object classes and answer bins that appear in training are mirrored in testing.
 This ensures that performance differences truly reflect the VFM's perceptual capabilities rather than train-test distribution mismatches, effectively addressing the concerns highlighted in \autoref{sec: prev_eval}.
 Moreover, we try to avoid potential bias in the benchmark.
 For example, in counting, we explicitly balance the number of samples per counting bin and per object type in both training and testing sets.
 This approach avoids biases wherein certain counts (e.g., “7 apples”) might dominate the training data, artificially inflating accuracy for specific numerical predictions.
 In another example, for localization, we set a clear threshold for minimum bounding-box area to ensure object visibility.
-More details about how we ensure the quality of \ourbench can be found in Appendix.
+More details about how we ensure the quality of \ourbench can be found in \autoref{-ss: ava-bench_details}.

-To further improve the generalizability within each AVA, we aggregate data from multiple diverse datasets.
+To improve the generalizability within each AVA, we aggregate data from diverse datasets.
 This ensures that models encounter the same core visual ability across varied scenes, object types, and data distributions, making the assessment more robust and less dataset-specific.
-Lastly, image-question pairs are intentionally crafted or selected to be simple, clear, and explicitly focused on testing only one AVA at a time.
-In summary, \ourbench comprises \textbf{218K} meticulously curated image-question pairs that robustly isolate individual AVAs, carefully control dataset balance and visibility, and systematically prevent annotation biases.
-Detailed statistics are provided in \autoref{fig: ava_bench_stat}, with additional details in Appendix.
+Image-question pairs are intentionally crafted or selected to be simple, clear, and explicitly focused on testing only \textbf{one} AVA at a time.
+In summary, \ourbench comprises \textbf{218K} meticulously curated image-question pairs that robustly isolate individual AVAs, carefully control dataset balance, visibility, and systematically prevent annotation biases.
+Statistics are provided in \autoref{fig: arch_and_ava} (b) , with more details in \autoref{-ss: ava-bench_details}.